Oblivion (roller coaster)

+Oblivion stands 19.8 m tall and features a 55 m drop at an 87.5-degree angle into an underground tunnel, where riders reach a top speed of 109.4 km/h and experience 4.5 g.
+Its track is 372.5 m long, and the ride lasts one minute and fifteen seconds.

+Following Oblivion, Bolliger & Mabillard have constructed more than fifteen other Dive Coasters, including a mirror image of Oblivion – Diving Machine G5 at Janfusun Fancyworld.

 History

 Throughout the 1997 season, the Fantasy World area was closed to the public – except Black Hole – in order for construction to begin on a new ride under the codename "SW4" ("Secret Weapon 4").
 Signage posted on a fence surrounding the area stated, "World first ride opens [in] March 1998".
 Details about the attraction were not revealed until March 1998, when it was announced as "the world's first vertical drop ride" and the name Oblivion revealed.